ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 > This reference only captures the initial value of `count`.
 Did you mean to reference it inside a closure instead?

-The hint is that your value is never going to update because it's a regular value, so we can pass a function to get the latest value:
+The warning says how your value is never going to update, because it's a regular value.
+To get the latest value, we can pass a function instead:

 ```svelte:App.svelte {3-5,9}
 <script lang="ts">